What Is a Peptide? Skin Benefits, Types & Complete Guide

 1Cleanse

-Use a gentle, pH-balanced cleanser to remove impurities without stripping the skin barrier.
-Avoid harsh sulfates that can compromise peptide absorption.
+Use a gentle, pH-balanced cleanser.
+Avoid harsh sulfates that can strip the barrier and reduce absorption.

 -